Table of Contents

 Hydraulic and Pneumatic Systems

-PM is widely used for pump rotors, valve bodies, valve plates, and portinx components.
-Controlled density and dimensional consistency support reliable sealinx and flow behavior.
+PM is widely used for pump rotors, valve bodies, valve plates, and porting components.
+Controlled density and dimensional consistency support reliable sealing and flow behavior.

 Typical PM hydraulic parts: